How to Watch the DMX Memorial Service Livestream

-DMX will be honored by family and friends in a private memorial service ahead of his private funeral.
-Details of the private service are still in the works, including attendance numbers and ticketing information.
+DMX will be honored by family and friends on Saturday in a private memorial service ahead of his private funeral.
+Details of the service are still in the works, including attendance numbers and ticketing information.
 Fans are encouraged to refer to DMX's Instagram for updates or additional information.
-The Barclays Center has a capacity of 19,000, though COVID restrictions will mandate limited attendance, per Deadline.
+The Barclays Center has a capacity of 19,000, though COVID restrictions will mandate limited attendance.
 One of DMX's final big concerts took place at Barclays Center back in June 2019.

 If you would like to honor DMX's life and watch the memorial service, read on below for what you need to know.